Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $0.99

-Polaris Navigation tries to be the all-in-one navigation app and in most cases, it succeeds.
-Its biggest feature is that it has access to Google Maps, OpenStreetMap, MapQuest maps, and Cycle Route Maps.
-So whatever source you want is the one you get.
+Polaris Navigation tries to be the all-in-one navigation app and succeeds in most cases.
+Its most significant feature is its access to Google Maps, OpenStreetMap, MapQuest maps, and Cycle Route Maps.
+So, whatever source you want is the one you get.
 It also features multiple coordinate formats, trail recording, a unique waypoint management system, and your standard stuff like turn-by-turn directions.
-There are also a handful of features for activities like hiking, camping, fishing, hunting, and other outdoor activities.
-It looks old, but it works well.
+There are also a handful of features for hiking, camping, fishing, hunting, and other outdoor activities.
+But like other apps on the list Polaris does not have an offline map download option which can be a problem in areas with poor or no cell service.

 Sygic: GPS, Navigation, and Offline Maps